I'm Anway Pimpalkar, a PhD student in Mechanical Engineering at

 Harvard University.

-applications.
-My work is supported by the
+I am supported by the

 Before moving to Cambridge, I received my Master's in Biomedical